ConservationMetrics/gc-deploy/caprover/INSTALL_GC_STACK.md

 > [!NOTE]
 > Your PostgreSQL app is internally available as `srv-captain--postgres` (assuming your app is called "postgres") to other apps as the hostname for a database connection.

-#### Optional (⚠️ Not recommended): Expose database to the public internet
+#### Expose database to the public internet (⚠️ Optional & Not recommended):

-If you plan to expose the database to applications not hosted on this VM's CapRover, you will need to take some additional steps:
+If you plan to expose the database to applications not hosted on this VM's CapRover, you will need to take some additional steps after installing the one-click-app:
 - Uncheck "Do not expose as web-app externally".
 - Enable and force HTTPS.
 - Set a port mapping `5432:5432` for server to container.